About this site

 3.2.
 Rake

 I use Rake to handle my processing pipeline.
-What this roughly entails, is collecting a list of pages to build the menu and a google sitemap, building the pages using XSLT and collecting all the relevant data and upload it to the hosting provider.
+What this roughly entails, is collecting a list of pages to build the menu and a google sitemap, building the pages using XSLT and collecting all the relevant data and upload it to the server.
 "Make" is the classic way of doing this, but I find Rake much more convenient.
 And, Rakefiles are written in Ruby, which is a language I know and like pretty well.

 3.3.
 Subversion